rahul5r/YouTube_Control_Using_Hand_Gestures/README.md

 ## Installation and Usage

-To set up and use the YouTube Control Using Hand Gestures project, follow the instructions provided in the [project repository](https://github.com/racker9r/YouTube_Control_Using_Hand_Gestures).
+To use the YouTube Control Using Hand Gestures project, follow these steps:

+1. Clone the repository:
+git clone

+2. Navigate to the project directory: cd

+3. Run the main Python script: python main.py

 ## Acknowledgments